r00tb00t/PasswordGenie/README.md

 3. Follow the prompts to generate a password based on your preferences.

 ### Using an IDE
-1. Open the `PasswordGenerator.java` file in an IDE (IntelliJ IDEA, Eclipse, VS Code, etc.).
+1. Open the `PasswordGenie.java` file in an IDE (IntelliJ IDEA, Eclipse, VS Code, etc.).
 2. Run the program and follow the on-screen prompts.

 ## Example Output